JudahGabriel/RavenDB.Identity/Readme.md

 {
 	// Add RavenDB and identity.
 	services
 		.AddRavenDbAsyncSession(docStore) // Create a RavenDB IAsyncDocumentSession for each request. docStore is your IDocumentStore instance.
+You're responsible for calling .SaveChanges after each request.
 		.AddRavenDbIdentity<AppUser>(); // Use Raven for users and roles.
 AppUser is your class, a simple DTO to hold user data.
 See https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Models/AppUser.cs

 	...